Where To Go For Drinks And A Light BiteOur picks for when it’s more about the drinks, but you still want some good food.

 Lone Wolf is in the West Loop, and surrounded by busy restaurants, so a lot of people just use it to kill time.
 But that’s a mistake - it happens to be a great destination in its own right, with a large bar, plenty of comfy booths, and tasty snacks to tide you over while you wait for that table at Au Cheval.
 It’ll be available any time now, we’re sure.

-This place is a “vintage sports bar” that brags about having “the most Instagrammed interior of 2017,” which probably gives you a good idea of the general feel.
+This place is a “vintage sports bar” that brags about having “the most Instagrammed interior of 2017” (yes, still), which probably gives you a good idea of the general feel.
 It’s designed to look like a turn-of-the-century gymnasium, and has a retro camper on the patio that functions as a bar.
 These somewhat cutesy touches aside, Park and Field happens to be an excellent spot for grabbing craft beers, eating stuff like burgers or buffalo chicken nuggets, and yes, watching sports.
 Their huge patio has a firepit that makes it comfortable well into fall, and if you want you can play bocce.

 This spot is on the border of Chicago and Evanston, and it’s a great, not-too-well-known option if you’re getting together with your friends who live up north.
 It feels a little like a dive bar, but it’s too clean to actually be a dive.
 Inside it’s dark and small, with wooden floors and walls, and reclaimed church pews for seats.
 Cocktails are straightforward, and the drink menu focuses on excellent renditions of the classics, like Old Fashioneds.
-Food-wise, you’ll find charcuterie and sandwiches, as well as a fantastic chocolate cake that’s good enough to make the drinks the afterthought.
+Food-wise, you’ll find charcuterie and sandwiches, as well as a fantastic chocolate cake that’s good enough to make the drinks an afterthought.